 3 Amazing Asia River Cruise Destinations

 A river cruise to Asia is an experience that any traveler should add to their bucket list.
 The Yangtze and Mekong rivers are exceptionally beautiful and have so much to offer in terms of culture, natural beauty, history, and people.
-Onboard select Uniworld River Cruises to Asia, you’ll find yourself wandering amongst majestic temples, tasting incredible exotic delicacies, and learning about each country’s unique social traditions.
+Onboard select cruises to Asia, you’ll find yourself wandering amongst majestic temples, tasting incredible exotic delicacies, and learning about each country’s unique social traditions.
 Read on to find out our top three cities to visit on an Asia river cruise…

 1. Xi’an, China

 Known as the birthplace of Chinese civilization and over 3,000 years old, Xi’an is the current Capital of Shaanxi Province and the Eastern end of the Silk Road.
 This city played a large role in China’s history as the capital city of 13 different Chinese dynasties, and is full of significant historical structures as a result.
 Xi’an is most famous for its Terracotta Army, which is a collection of thousands of terracotta warrior sculptures that protect the tomb of China’s first emperor.
 The City Wall of Xi’an is one of the largest and most well preserved city walls in the world and is another incredible part of Xi’an.
 There are many other temples, pagodas, and museums where you can learn about the culture and history of this fascinating city!